Learn More About:

 What are the major components of the PWP water distribution system?

-PWP has 16 active wells that feed groundwater into various reservoirs.
-There are 18 reservoirs throughout the city that hold well water and purchased water from the Metropolitan Water District.
+PWP has 10 active wells that feed groundwater into various reservoirs.
+There are 18 reservoirs throughout the city that hold well water and purchased water from the Metropolitan Water District of Southern California.
 Jones Reservoir, PWP’s largest reservoir, can hold about 50 million gallons of water and Lida Reservoir is the smallest with a 0.43 million gallon capacity.
-The water is disinfected and blended in the reservoir then distributed to the customers through a pipeline network of 502 miles of mains throughout the city.
+The water is disinfected and blended in the reservoir and then distributed to the customers through a pipeline network of 520 miles of mains throughout the city.

 What is being done to protect Pasadena’s water supply from current or future contamination?

 PWP conducts sanitary surveys of the Arroyo and Eaton Canyon streams regularly.
 These streams supplement our groundwater supplies.
 The Department of Public Works has waste disposal programs so that customers can remove hazardous materials appropriately and not have it end up in our groundwater supplies.